Stewarding

 How do we keep in touch with fellow Stewards

-London Stewards: A Telegram chat for Stewards living in London.
-Chat, queries & call-outs
+London Stewards: For Stewards living in London.

 We also use more secure Signal communications for Lead Stewards.
 You will need to be verified by someone from a XR Team or Supporter Organisation to be added to these.